liurui39660/PayDay2.Mod/README.md

 Q: What's the simple damage?
 A: Just pure damage.
 It does not count towards any weapon, also can't be labeled as a headshot.

+Q: How about the original Rifleman Aced?
+A: Most old upgrades except for the pistol zoom increase are removed.

 Comments, suggestion and ideas for thumbnails are welcomed.